 Workers' Compensation and Risk Management

-- For a new injury, employee & supervisor must call the nurse line to get a doctor's appointment.
-CorVel nurse triage line: 1-866-245-8588
+- For a new injury, employee must call the nurse triage line to report the injury and to be directed for any medical care.
+Contact the CorVel nurse triage line:1-866-245-8588

-- Perfectly OK to ask the nurse for approval to go to a specific doctor, or places you've used before.
+- Employee may ask the triage nurse for approval to go to a specific doctor.

-- After calling nurse, employee should complete and sign the State of Tennessee Report of On-the-Job Injury or Illness form and return it to workers' compensation campus representative (910 Madison Ave., Suite 727).
+- After calling triage nurse, employee should complete and sign the following forms and return to the UTHSC Workers Compensation representative at 910 Madison Ste.
+727:

-- Your supervisor must complete the Employee and Supervisor Workers Compensation Instructions and Procedures form, and the Initial Medical Information Checklist.
-Return all original forms to the HR Benefits office the day of the accident/injury if possible.
+Return all original forms to the HR Benefits office the day of the accident/injury or as soon as possible.

 This is a new step added to the workers' compensation process for employees who are